-- Undergraduate Admissions: We have worked closely with Undergraduate Admissions to offer more culturally relevant outreach and yield services to our communities.
+- Campus partnerships - Undergraduate Admissions: We have worked closely with Undergraduate Admissions to offer more culturally relevant outreach and yield services to our communities.
 We have been consultants to the staff in UA, offering our programming models, served as student panelists for several events, and we often will take up some campus tour requests that they are unable to accommodate.
-Our work in the SRRC over the last 20 years and our close partnership with UA has absolutely had an impact on the amount of students of color who are ready to commit to UC Davis. - Graduate Studies: Graduate students are an integral part of our community and also pay a portion of FACE/LEEAP fees, and we have been enjoying our partnership with Grad Studies over the years in order to offer holistic and culturally relevant support to Graduate Students of Color.
+With our new virtual outreaches, we were able to work with communities through out the United States in weekly outreaches, peer mentorship opportunities, one-day seminars, and three day conferences.
+Having the opportunity to be virtual opened up the opportunity to reach a larger audience and provide them with our services that empower communities and sets them on a path for life after high school.
+We were also able to reward participating students by mailing them resources and our close partnership with UA has absolutely had an impact on the amount of students of color who are ready to commit to UC Davis. - Graduate Studies: Graduate students are an integral part of our community and also pay a portion of FACE/LEEAP fees, and we have been enjoying our partnership with Grad Studies over the years in order to offer holistic and culturally relevant support to Graduate Students of Color.
 Each year since 2016, we offer a Graduate Student of Color summer fellowship, and we have now provided research funding to about 50 students.
-This work is necessary for our To Boldly Go strategic plan.

-Basic Needs Support & Advocacy

-Last year, in our report to COSAF, we named that we wanted to be able to utilize more FACE funds to address emergency situations for our communities.
-One of the ways in which we accomplished this goal was by implementing our monthly Community Dinner program.
-This program fed 100+ students every month with a full, hot meal, and helped us gain insight as to how much knowledge students have around food support programs on and off campus.
+This work is necessary for our To Boldly Go strategic plan. - AB540 and Undocumented Student Center: Creating inclusive fellowship options for students without work authorization to be able to gain leadership and professional development skills in the SRRC. - Basic Needs Support & Advocacy - Last year, in our report to COSAF, we stated that we wanted to be able to utilize more FACE funds to attune our resources to be responsive towards emergency situations for our communities.
+Some of the ways in which we accomplished this goal was by ensuring material resources were available through gift cards and care package giveaways.
+We hosted virtual cooking classes to teach students how to meal prep using goods available through the Aggie Food Pantry.
+Finally, we bridged a partnership with Aggies Grow Veggies to create an accessible, edible garden and green learning space.

 Further, SRRC has been called to serve the needs of the Filipinx American and Southeast Asian communities across campus due to the growing disparities in services provided by the university compared to their peers.
-We have coordinated and funded the following programs prior to the creation of the API Retention Initiatives and will continue to do so since they do not have the capacity to acquire these programs:
+We have coordinated and funded the following programs prior to the creation of the Strategic Asian and Pacific Islander Retention Initiatives (SAandPIRI) and will continue to do so since they do not have the capacity to acquire these programs:

-- Fil-Am Pages/Resource Guide: a resource guide to highlight the Filipinx American student experience - SEA Pages/Resource Guide: a resource guide to highlight the Southeast Asian student experience - Filipinx Graduation Celebration: 71 graduates, 300 attendees - Southeast Asian Graduation Celebration: 30 graduates, 300 attendees
+- Fil-Am Pages/Resource Guide: a resource guide to highlight the Filipinx American student experience - SEA Pages/Resource Guide: a resource guide to highlight the Southeast Asian student experience - Filipinx Graduation Celebration - Southeast Asian Graduation Celebration

-3. Please provide information on any substantial variance between 2019-20 and 2020-21:
+3. Please provide information on any substantial variance between 2020-21 and 2021-22:

-Student staff salaries have increased to accommodate for the state and federally mandated minimum wage increases, and will increase midyear from \$13.25 to \$14.25.
+Student staff salaries have increased to accommodate for the state and federally mandated minimum wage increases, and will increase midyear from \$14.25 to \$15.
 The SRRC as a student-run and student-led department allows UC Davis student leaders to identify areas of opportunity for their communities and for the university, and we truly value the input, vision, and labor of our student staff.
 It is necessary for us to have student staff who represent the communities we serve and to support the amount of work we do in the SRRC.